tylertitsworth/5th-age-srd/Character-Rules/Strongholds.md

 #### Demesne Effects

 - Creatures age more slowly within the confines of the monk’s demesne.
-- The temperature in the monk’s demesne is always temperate, all year round, all day long.
+- The temperature in the monk’s demesne is always temperate, all year round, all full recovery long.
 - Violence of any kind in the demesne has a 15% chance of summoning a Source of Earth, who immediately uses Back to Earth to end the violence.
 The monk can reverse these effects.

 ---